Roy Walsh

-Roy Walsh is a former Provisional IRA volunteer.
-He was convicted for his part in the IRA's 1973 Old Bailey bombing which injured over 200 people and one person died from a heart attack due to the bombing.
+Roy Walsh (c.
+September 1949 – 16 October 2024) was a Provisional IRA volunteer.
+He was convicted for his part in the IRA's 1973 Old Bailey bombing which injured over 200 people.

 IRA activity

 Walsh joined the IRA in the wake of the August 1969 riots in Belfast in which Bombay Street a Catholic/Nationalist area was burned to the ground by a Loyalist sectarian mob, 1,820 families (mostly Catholics) had to be evacuated and the British Army sent in to keep the peace.